Doc Casey: Major league career statistics

-Montreal
+Montreal Royals

 After the 1907 season, Brooklyn sold Casey to the Jersey City Club, which in turn sold him to the Montreal Royals of the Eastern League.
 He served as the Royals manager in 1908 and 1909 and also appeared in 251 games as a player.

 Later years

 In 1910, he worked as a scout for the Detroit Tigers.
-In November 1910, Casey was hired by Claud H. Varnell, owner of the Fort Wayne, Indiana baseball club (Central League) to serve as manager for the 1911 season.
+In November 1910, Casey was hired to manage the Fort Wayne Brakies in the Central League for the 1911 season.

 After retiring from baseball, Casey maintained a dentistry practice in Detroit.
 He later purchased a drug store in Detroit (at the corner of Woodward Avenue and Adelaide Street).
 Casey's drug store reportedly "became known to thousands of fans as headquarters of the city's Winter Stove League."
 He also worked in later years as a city permit inspector and a guard at the municipal court in Detroit.

 On New Year's Eve 1936, Casey died in Detroit at the age of 66.
 He suffered a stroke and had been in ill health thereafter.
 He was interred at the Mount Olivet Cemetery in Detroit.